In this guide

 Who offers them?

-Almost all, if not all, financial advisers use platforms to reduce the time and cost of building and administering investment portfolios for their client.
-But it’s also been the case that many advisers are owned by the financial institutions who provide the platforms.
-However, this traditional nexus has begun to break down in the wake of the Hayne banking royal commission.
-Many advisers have since left the business and the big financial institutions have been distancing themselves or exiting wealth management entirely in a trend dubbed ‘Wexit’ by some wags.
+Almost all, if not all, financial advisers use platforms to reduce the time and cost of building and administering investment portfolios for their clients.
+But it’s also been the case that many advisers were owned by the financial institutions that provide the platforms.
+However, this traditional nexus began to break down in the wake of the Hayne banking royal commission.
+Many advisers have since left the business and the big financial institutions have been distancing themselves or exiting wealth management entirely in a trend dubbed ‘Wexit’ (wealth exit) by some wags.

 All retail super funds use platforms, as do a growing number of industry funds that allow members to invest directly in listed investments, term deposits and cash.